Soccer... English above all!

 Traditional disciplines

 Sepak Takraw.
-A mixture of volleyball and football, the takraw (pronounced "sèpake takro") is played with a 12 cm diameter wicker or rigid plastic ball.
+A mixture of volleyball and soccer, takraw (pronounced "sèpake takro") is played with a 12 cm-diameter wicker or rigid plastic ball.
 The basic rule is to keep the ball in the air without ever using your hands.
-The game is usually pleasant and always spectacular.
+The game is generally pleasant and always spectacular.
 There are several variations.
-The most commonly played version, which is also played at international matches in Southeast Asia, is played in teams of three with a volleyball net set slightly lower
+The version most often played, and also the one used in international matches in South-East Asia, is played by teams of three with a volleyball net set slightly lower.

-Kite fighting.
-They traditionally take place from March to May, at the end of the dry season when the winds become stronger.
-Male" and "female" kites compete under the impassive eyes of a referee.
-The game consists in making the opponent fall in his camp.
-The female, oval-shaped, smaller than the male, has a ring; the male, star-shaped, has bamboo hooks.
+Kite fights.
+These traditionally take place from March to May, at the end of the dry season when the winds become stronger.
+Male" and "female" kites joust under the impassive eyes of a referee.
+The game consists in making the opponent tumble into his camp.
+The oval-shaped female, smaller than the male, is fitted with a ring; the star-shaped male has bamboo hooks.

-Canoe races.
-Canoe races can be seen in all suitable towns.
-The spectacle is lively and colourful, and the pirogue boats can sometimes be very impressive with up to 100 rowers.
+Dugout races.
+Dugout canoe races are held in every suitable town.
+The spectacle is lively and colorful, and the pirogue boats can sometimes be very impressive, with up to 100 rowers.

 A "diving destination" of choice

-Thailand presents, to the west and east of its territory, two privileged diving areas.
-The Andaman Sea, which runs down 870 km of coastline from the Burmese border and the famous Burma Banks to the shores of Penang in Malaysia.
-Then the Gulf of Siam which, from the Cambodian border to the south of Narathiwat, unrolls its 1,800 km of coastline and a few hundred islands and islets, not all inhabited.
-As these two places have different monsoons (south-west for the Andaman Sea, north-west for the Gulf of Siam), it is generally possible to dive in good conditions all year round!
-The best season for visibility is from December to March on the Phuket side and between March and May around Koh Samui.
+To the west and east of its territory, Thailand offers two privileged diving areas.
+The Andaman Sea, with 870 km of coastline stretching from the Burmese border and the famous Burma Banks to the shores of Penang in Malaysia.
+Then the Gulf of Siam, from the Cambodian border to just south of Narathiwat, with its 1,800 km of coastline and several hundred islands and islets, not all of them inhabited.
+As these two areas experience different monsoons (south-west for the Andaman Sea, north-west for the Gulf of Siam), it's generally possible to dive in good conditions all year round!
+The best season for visibility is from December to March on Phuket and between March and May around Koh Samui.

-With an average temperature above 26°C and an impressive tropical clarity, Thai waters offer everywhere a very rich marine fauna and flora.
-A spectacle and a variety of colours that never leave one indifferent.
-Thailand can also be, for the beginner, a superb learning ground thanks to the quality of the infrastructures, the friendliness of the instructors and the diversity of the diving sites.
+With an average temperature of over 26°C and impressive tropical clarity, Thailand's waters are rich in marine flora and fauna.
+A spectacle and a variety of colors that never leave you indifferent.
+Thailand can also be a superb learning ground for beginners, thanks to the quality of its infrastructure, the friendliness of its instructors and the diversity of its dive sites.
 For introductory to advanced courses (Advanced Diver), the environment is ideal.
-The schools deliver one or the other of the American diplomas: PADI (Professional Association of Diving Instructor) or NAUI (National Association of Underwater Instructors).
-You are advised to make your choice according to what your future diving destinations will be, even if there is not necessarily a very marked geographical sectorization.
+The schools issue one or other of the American diplomas: PADI (Professional Association of Diving Instructor) or NAUI (National Association of Underwater Instructors).
+We advise you to make your choice according to your future diving destinations, even if there is not necessarily a clear geographical division.

 Around Phuket, the most famous beaches are Shark Point, Koh Racha, Koh Phi Phi and Koh Doh Mai.
-Offshore, the Similan Islands will allow you a visibility of more than 35 m.
-Koh Surin and Burma Banks, further away, are also known for the spectacle of manta rays, sharks and sometimes even the famous whale shark.
+Offshore, the Similan Islands offer visibility in excess of 35 m.
+Koh Surin and Burma Banks, further out, are also famous for the spectacle of manta rays, sharks and even the occasional whale shark.

-In the Gulf of Siam, Pattaya, due to its proximity to Bangkok is a popular diving base, as well as the starting point for excursions to the Koh Chang National Park.
-Further south, the Chumphon region also has several renowned sites: Hin Lak Ngam, Koh Ngam Noi, Koh Ngam Yai and Hin Pae.
-Finally, further offshore and around Koh Samui, you can go for a walk in the Ang Thong National Park in the superb spots of Koh Pha Ngan and Koh Tao.
+In the Gulf of Siam, Pattaya's proximity to Bangkok makes it a popular diving base, as well as the starting point for excursions to Koh Chang National Park.
+Further south, the Chumphon region also boasts several renowned dive sites: Hin Lak Ngam, Koh Ngam Noi, Koh Ngam Yai and Hin Pae.
+Finally, further offshore and around Koh Samui, you can take your flippers for a walk in the Ang Thong national park to the superb spots of Koh Pha Ngan and Koh Tao.

 Jet-ski, flyboard or deep-sea fishing?

-If Thailand is therefore a choice spot underwater, there is also a way to have fun on the surface.
+So, while Thailand is a prime underwater spot, there are also ways to enjoy yourself on the surface.
 Those who want to tease the fish usually head for Pattaya and Phuket.
-If you can afford a "quiet" fishing, just to spend a dream day with friends on a boat, some agencies offer deep-sea fishing sessions.
-Tuna, swordfish, marlin or sailfish just have to behave themselves.
-Notice to the amateurs!
+If you're looking for a "leisurely" fishing trip, just to spend a dream day with friends on a boat, some agencies offer big-game fishing sessions.
+Tuna, swordfish, marlin and sailfish are all well catered for.
+Calling all enthusiasts!

-But Pattaya and Phuket are also well known for hosting many small water sports agencies, motorized or not.
-And in these two paradises of idleness and tourism, the range of possibilities is declined on all tones: dinghy, jet-ski (be careful, be careful with swimmers and also think about coral reefs, which this practice often directly affects), parasailing, windsurfing, sea kayaking...
-Last fashionable activity, the flyboard is also very popular.
-In short, on the beaches of Thailand, between a massage and a tanning session, no time to get bored!
+But Pattaya and Phuket are also well known for their many small water sports agencies, both motorized and non-motorized.
+And in these two paradises of idleness and tourism, the range of possibilities is endless: dinghy sailing, jet-skiing (be careful with swimmers, and also think of the coral reefs, which are often directly affected by this practice), parasailing, windsurfing, sea kayaking...
+The latest fashionable activity, flyboarding, is also very popular.
+In short, on Thailand's beaches, between a massage and a sunbathing session, there's no time to get bored!

 Inland, too, you can spend your energy

-Trekking in the forest and discovering animal parks.
-Thailand offers a beautiful playground for trekking enthusiasts and does not present any particular difficulties.
-Nice walks in short, requiring absolutely no exceptional physical condition.
-Walks in the forest, visits of mountain villages (more or less authentic), river descent on a bamboo raft, elephant rides...
-Because it will also be the occasion to meet exceptional animals.
-You can visit a crocodile farm in Bangkok, stroke tigers in Chiang Mai, admire manta rays and leatherback turtles on the Khao Lak side, etc...
+Forest trekking and wildlife parks.
+Thailand offers a great playground for trekking enthusiasts, with no particular difficulties.
+All in all, it's a pleasant country to walk in, with no need for exceptional physical fitness.
+Forest walks, visits to mountain villages (more or less authentic), river trips on a bamboo raft, elephant rides...
+Because this will also be an opportunity to meet some exceptional animals.
+You can visit a crocodile farm in Bangkok, pet tigers in Chiang Mai, admire manta rays and leatherback turtles in Khao Lak, and much more.
 The possibilities are numerous and often unique.
-Be careful, always be very careful to select the most serious parks and the most concerned about the respect of the animal.
+Be careful, however, to select only the most serious and animal-friendly parks.

 Golf.
-With more than 500,000 players, thousands of casual visitors and more than 150 courses, Thai golf is doing well, very well indeed.
-Like a few other Southeast Asian countries, Thailand has become a quality destination for the practice of golf.
-Moreover here the prices are affordable.
-Most of the courses are located close to major tourist areas.
-If you are travelling with your family, you will easily find a course close to the beaches.
+With over 500,000 golfers, thousands of occasional visitors and more than 150 courses, Thai golf is doing very well indeed.
+Like a number of other Southeast Asian countries, Thailand has become a quality destination for golfers.
+What's more, prices here are affordable.
+Most courses are located close to major tourist areas.
+If you're traveling with the family, you'll easily find a course close to the beaches.